 I used store-bought curd.
 I baked the loaves for 45 minutes and went ahead and covered them with foil for the second half of the baking time just to be safe.

 The topping-to-bread ratio is a little low.
 I think with a loaf, it’s hard to get the topping on each bite.
 Maybe if you made it with the round cake pan or even a square one it would be better because there would be topping on each bite.

 This recipe made 2 decent-size loaves.
 My topping ran to the edge and over the sides but was caught by the parchment.

-After rising, the dough was very easy to work with and divide into the two pans and it took 2 hours for it to double in size again in its pans.
+After rising, the dough was very easy to work with and divide into the 2 pans and it took 2 hours for it to double in size again in the pans.
 The loaves came easily out of the pans and didn’t stick at all.

 There were 16 slices from each loaf that would have worked equally well as an after-dinner treat, with a cup of tea in the afternoon, or as part of a brunch spread

 I will definitely make this again and continue to play with the filling because it all tasted great.
 I just wish it looked a little prettier.
 Is there a way to make the topping more of a filling?
 Maybe spread it on the dough before rolling for the second proof?
 I might try that!